 While most people may not be disposed of having a one-on-one interview session with you, many of them will prefer a written interview sent to their emails.
 This makes it easy for them to fill in the answers to the questions.

 That way, you get to reduce the workload as you don’t need to transcribe the interview or set up a studio for the video shoot (except you’re a vlogger).

 Let’s cut right to the chase and get you prepared for that interview.

-A) Quickly introduce yourself – this isn’t the time to start laying out your life history or educational achievements.
+This isn’t the time to start laying out your life history or educational achievements.
 Tell the person who you are, what you do and the name of your blog.
 If you can boast of a large audience, mention that too.
-You could also add that your blog covers the same niche as the important person.
+You could also add that your blog covers the same niche as an important person.

 Be sincere and let the interviewee know what you intend to do with the interview.
 If it is going to be used for a blog post, or for a paid-for-material, let it out in your introduction letter.
 While you are at it, let them know how you are going to conduct the interview – through email, voice or video recording.
 It’s better you get their approval or rejection, and not deceiving them into granting you an interview.